So I actually finished this back in March! (Hence the tights and boots).

 Fabric: blue twill, blue and white tattersall for pockets and bias tape and flat piping

-Notions: self-made bias tape from quilting cotton
+Notions: 16" zipper, self-made bias tape and flat piping

 The sewing queue: